What if Social Media were a Disorder?

 Once you have caught Social Media it is a Chronic Disorder.
 There is no way to rid it from your system.
 Unfortunately, there is no cure for Social Media.
 Fighting Social Media is extremely painful.
 The best treatment is to learn as much as you can about Social Media, so you can accept it and learn to live with it.

-18 Responses to “What if Social Media were a Disorder?”
+18 thoughts on “What if Social Media were a Disorder?”

 @SearchBuzz - haha…. could you imagine that 12 step program?
 I love it!!
 Maybe I will, Mr. Buzz.